jeengbe/vality/README.md

 <h3 id="usage-enys">Enys</h3>

 Enys are the best part of vality.
-An Eny is used as a shorthand for a Valit or Guard, and can be used anywhere where either of the prior is expected.
+An eny is used as a shorthand for a Valit or guard, and can be used anywhere where either of the prior is expected.

 ```ts
 [vality.string] // Array of strings